-Table 2-15 Controller/Processor Utilization Definitions Column Contents Pr Thread priority.
+Table 2-16: Controller/Processor Utilization Definitions Column Contents Pr Thread priority.
 The higher the number, the higher the priority.
 Name Thread name.
 For DUP Local Program threads, use the name in the Name field to invoke the program.
 Stk/Max Allocated stack size in 512-byte pages.
-The Max column lists the number of stack pages actually used.

-Tabl e 2-15 ( Cont roller/Processor Utilization Definitions (Continued) Column Contents Тур Thread type: FNC = Functional thread.
+The Max column lists the number of stack pages actually used. Тур Thread type : FNC = Functional thread.
 Those threads that are started when the controller boots and never exits.
 DUP = DUP local program threads.
-Those threads that are only active when run either from a DUP connection or through the command line interpreter RUN command.
+Those threads that are only active when run either from a DUP connection or through the command line interface RUN command.
 NULL = a special type of thread that only executes when no other thread is executable.
-Sta Current thread state: BI BI = The thread is blocked waiting for timer expiration, resources, or a synchronization event. lo = A DUP local program is blocked waiting for terminal I/O completion.
+Sta Current thread state: BI = The thread is blocked waiting for timer expiration, resources, or a synchronization event. lo = A DUP local program is blocked waiting for terminal I/O completion.
 Rn = The thread is currently executable.
-CPU% Shows the percentage of execution time credited to each thread since the last screen update.
-The values might not total 100% due to rounding errors and the fact that ther might not be enough room to display all of the threads.
-An unexpected amount of time can be credited to some threads because the controller firmware architecture allows code from one thread to execute in the context of another thread without a context switch.
+CPU% since the to round to display credited archited ie las ding d ay all d to s sture rercentage of execution time credited to each thread st screen update.
+The values might not total 100% due errors and the fact that there might not be enough room of the threads.
+An unexpected amount of time can be ome threads because the controller firmware allows code from one thread to execute in the context pread without a context switch.